 With its sporty design, the Parmigiani Fleurier Transforma Rivages is predictably large at 43 mm in diameter, though still quite slender at less than 13 millimeters in height.

-I don’t really like the two-dimensional perspective projection of a sphere, which is painted on the black (or rather a very dark grey) dial, it still looks very organic thanks to the grey hour markers and hour and minute hands that match the finish of the body, as well as the blue pointers on the chronograph totalizers that are, too, color-keyed to the aforementioned sphere drawing.
+I don’t like the two-dimensional perspective projection of a sphere, which is painted on the black (or rather a very dark grey) dial, it still looks organic thanks to the grey hour markers and hour and minute hands that match the finish of the body, as well as the blue pointers on the chronograph totalizers that are, too, color-keyed to the aforementioned sphere drawing.

 The impression of a well-designed objet d’art is further enhanced thanks to its textile-looking strap, which is in fact crafted from specially treated grey calfskin.
 It is attached to the wrist with a titanium deployment buckle, which makes the gadget even more comfortable.